charlesoblack/ds-portfolio/README.md

-# ds-portfolio
+# Data Science Portfolio

-Markdown files and python scripts for creating a data science portfolio as a PDF.
+This repo contains markdown files and python scripts for creating a data science portfolio as a PDF.